jerith/ypotryll/README.md

 How?
 ----

-Ypotryll uses OASIS, so you can build it like so:
+Ypotryll uses an OASIS-generated makefile, so you can build it like so:
 ```
-$ ocaml setup.ml -configure
+$ make configure
-$ ocaml setup.ml -build
+$ make
 ```

-You can run the code generator (which doesn't actually generate code yet, but it parses the XML spec) as follows:
+You can build and run the code generator as follows:
 ```
+$ (cd code_gen; make configure; make)
-$ ./code_gen.byte
+$ code_gen/code_gen.byte < amqp0-9-1.xml
 ```